google/node-sec-roadmap/chapter-4/close_dependencies.md

       test-driving the module and figuring out whether it really solves their problem.
    5. Optionally, `yarn add`s the module to the developer's `package.json`.
-*  Developer's shouldn't have direct write access to the local replica so that malicious code running on a single developer's workstation cannot compromise other developers via the local replica.
+*  Developers shouldn't have direct write access to the local replica so that malicious code running on a single developer's workstation cannot compromise other developers via the local replica.